 When applied to the skin: There isn't enough reliable information to know if Bach flower remedies are safe or what the side effects might be.
 Since most Bach flower remedies contain little or no active ingredient, these products aren't expected to cause harm.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Bach flower remedies are likely unsafe when taken by mouth while pregnant or breast-feeding because they contain alcohol.
 Alcohol can cause birth defects and other harm to infants.
 The alcohol in these preparations also passes into breast milk and can interfere with the infant's development.

 - Disulfiram (Antabuse) interacts with BACH FLOWER REMEDIES

 Bach flower remedies contain alcohol.
-The alcohol in Bach flower remedies can cause people to react to the medication disulfiram when taken within 12 hours of each other.
+When disulfiram is taken within 12 hours of alcohol it can cause a reaction.
 Do not take Bach flower remedies if you are taking disulfiram.